c2m2/VRL-VRN-Generator/README.md

 custom container format (`.vrn`) readable in our virtual reality project in Unity.

 The *only* prerequisite is a valid installation of VRL-Studio, see section on howto generate meshes below.
-An example project / workflow is provided in the `ex` folder locally after the repository has been cloned.
+An example project / workflow is provided in the `ex` folder locally after the repository has been cloned or can be downloaded from *this* project website via navigation to the `VRL-VRN-Generator/ex` folder.

 ### Build status